The Freshies

-The Freshies are an English punk rock band, formed in Manchester, England in 1978.
-The band was founded by singer-songwriter and comedian Chris Sievey, whose best-known creation – comedy character Frank Sidebottom – originated as a mascot for the group.
+The Freshies are an English punk rock / power pop band, formed in Manchester in 1978.
+The band was founded by singer-songwriter and comedian Chris Sievey, whose best-known creation, comedy character Frank Sidebottom, originated as a mascot for the group.

 Over a four-year period between their formation and break-up in 1982, the Freshies released several singles, as well as three studio albums.

-Since Sievey's death in 2010, the Freshies reformed for sporadic appearances at tribute events to their founder; these occasionally included his son Harry Sievey on lead vocals and guitar, until his passing in 2017.
+Since Sievey's death in 2010, the Freshies reformed for sporadic appearances at tribute events to their founder; these occasionally included his son Harry Sievey on lead vocals and guitar, until his death in 2017.

 Original members Barry Spencer and Rick Sarko reformed the band permanently in 2019, following the release of the documentary Being Frank: The Chris Sievey Story.
 This lineup of the Freshies includes Paul Taylor (guitar) and Chris Connolly (drums).
 In 2020, the band announced plans to release their first new material since 1982.